sgmlguru/xlsx2xml/docs/technical-overview.md

 Please note that this is a live example from the proof of concept implementation and subject to change.

+## Intermediate XML Format

+The intermediate XML format used by the conversion pipeline exists to separate concerns - different providers will need different conversions to that intermediate format, but everyone can then use the same conversion from the intermediate fomrat to the target format.

+The intermediate XML format is described by a Document Type Definition (DTD) in the [XLSX2XML repository](TBA).
+The structure is mostly flat and only intended for processing.
+It should never be manually edited.

 ## eXist-DB Solution

 The provider import application is intended to run in [eXist-DB](http://exist-db.org/exist/apps/homepage/index.html), an open source XML database, the main reason being that the application is wholly developed using XML technology and should therefore run in a native XML environment that supports those technologies out-of-the-box.
 Additionally, eXist-DB provides a clean REST interface to communicate with its surroundings and is easy to integrate with other tools in the XML stack.